 What is TimberTop?

-TimberTop is one of Canada’s largest treetop adventure parks.
+TimberTop is one of Canada’s largest treetop aerial adventure parks and the number one ranked park of its kind in Canada on TripAdvisor.
 During any given TimberTop experience, you’ll find yourself climbing ladders, navigating suspended bridges, handing rock walls, flying between trees on zip lines, swinging, and more.
 Through it all, you’ll be secured with our top-of-the-line smart carabiner system which keeps guests locked into the course at all times, along with helmets and full-body harnesses.

-What can I expect during my TimberTop experience?
+What can I expect as part of my TimberTop experience during this 2020 season?

 What are the age, height and weight requirements?